Madeira corporate bank accounts in 2023

 - Every foreign individual must obtain a personal Portuguese tax number before they can be appointed as a bank signatory on any Portuguese bank account.

 - Depending on our Client’s business and nationality, there is a chance the bank in Madeira will request a bank signatory to travel for a one-hour interview as part of AML/CFT obligations.
 We will try our best to negotiate with the bank for a travel exemption.
 Unfortunately, even if our Client travels to Madeira to meet the bank, there is no guarantee that the bank account will be opened.

-- If our Client must travel to Madeira for corporate bank account opening, Healy Consultants Group PLC will refund our Client €950.
+- If our Client must travel to Madeira for corporate bank account opening, Healy Consultants Group will refund our Client €950.

 - Global banks continue to tighten corporate bank account opening procedures, their internal compliance departments completing more thorough due diligence of Clients.
 Consequently, our Clients should expect the bank account approval period to take up to two months.

-- If our Client is uncomfortable with only a Madeira corporate bank account, Healy Consultants Group PLC can open an international corporate bank account outside Madeira.
+- If our Client is uncomfortable with only a Madeira corporate bank account, Healy Consultants Group can open an international corporate bank account outside Madeira.
 Examples include New York, Germany, Liechtenstein, Austria, Bulgaria, South Africa, Australia, London, South America or Dubai.
 All will be top-tier banks in these countries, with excellent internet banking services.

-- Some Madeira banks prefer to communicate directly with our Client and will not keep Healy Consultants Group PLC in the loop for security purposes.
-In this case, Healy Consultants Group PLC will assist our Client to prepare quality answers to the bankers’ questions and requests.
+- Some Madeira banks prefer to communicate directly with our Client and will not keep Healy Consultants Group in the loop for security purposes.
+In this case, Healy Consultants Group will assist our Client to prepare quality answers to the bankers’ questions and requests.

 Documents required for Madeira corporate bank account opening